Bree-M/phase-1-javascript-project-mode/README.md

 This is a simple weather App that tells the user the weather from any city in the world.
 It also tells the user other things like the humidity and windspeed.
-This app keeps the user up to date with everything sky
+This app keeps the user up to date with everything sky!